GeorgeBrown128/electricdragon.net/content/post/ssl-hugo-lighttpd.md

 ## 1 Server Software

 I'm using a small VPS to host my site.
-It runs ubutntu server, which is a nice platform to run on, though just about any flavour of linux should work fine.
+It runs Ubuntu server, which is a nice platform to run on, though just about any flavour of Linux should work fine.

 The first thing to install is Hugo.
-Hugo is currently distributed as an exectuable you can just drop onto your machine.
+Hugo is currently distributed as an executable you can just drop onto your machine.

 You'll also want some software to serve up webpages.
 Hugo is able to act as a webserver if you want, however it can't do anything terribly advanced.
 I've